We are a Florida-based law firm that has won precedent-setting trials across the country.

 How Long Does It Take To Become A Permanent U.S. Resident?

 Immigrants have several options to reside legally in the U.S. Whether you are considering a visa, a green card or citizenship, the duration will vary depending on your personal circumstances.
 Some cases take a few weeks; others take several months or many years.
+Factors such as visa backlogs, application completeness, and changes in immigration policies can all affect processing times.
+Our aim is to keep you informed every step of the way, ensuring that you are prepared for each stage of the immigration process.
 We can give you an estimation of how long your case will take and can work to expedite the process as much as possible.

 Meet Our Nationally Recognized, Awarding-Winning Team